ALLIANCE CITY CHALLENGES

 Cities set the course of the Alliance by deciding the topics and challenges to be addressed.
 Annual challenge support cycles provide the expertise, partnerships and collaborative space they need to tackle their green and just transition goals.

 2020 CHALLENGE SUPPORT CYCLE

-Climate urgency response – piloting inter-department collaboration for integrated city action
+Climate urgency response – piloting inter-departmental collaboration for integrated city action

 City of Dortmund, Germany

 To ensure citywide climate protection efforts, the Dortmund city council has committed to consider the climate impact of all decisions and prefer solutions with positive effects on climate and environmental protection.
 Within the next six months, climate considerations need to be systematically integrated into all areas of local government operations and policymaking.
 In addition, social equity considerations are to be incorporated in climate protection measures.